exercism/r/exercises/concept/crow-cab/.docs/instructions.md

 # Instructions

-You have just gotten a job at a new cab service which is trying to differentiate itself from other offerings in an already saturated market.
+You have just been hired at a new cab service which is trying to differentiate itself from other offerings in an already saturated market.
-To achieve this, the CEO has decided to offer an ultra-luxury service in Manhattan with attendants at every corner to assist customers before and after their ride.
+To achieve this, the CEO has decided to offer an ultra-luxury service in Manhattan with attendants at every intersection to assist customers before and after their ride.
 Now, you need to write some code that will help with the operations of the service.

 ## 1. Simple Complex Number

-Your boss has decided that since Manhattan has a fairly grid-like street layout, complex numbers are a convenient way to represent an intersection.
+Your CEO has decided that since Manhattan has a mainly grid-like street layout, complex numbers are a convenient way to represent the intersections of the streets.
-This has positive and negative real numbers representing east and west, and positive and negative imaginary numbers representing north and south.
+This has positive and negative real numbers representing east and west, and positive and negative imaginary numbers representing north and south, respectively.

 Since instantiating a complex number in R is a bit, er... unique, you have been instructed to implement a simple complex number function.

 Implement the `simplex(a, b)` function, which takes integers `a` and `b`.
-Return the complex number `a + bi`.
+Return the complex number `a+bi`.

 ```r
 simplex(1, 1)